 Application of power with poor start up characteristics can cause the internal controller to malfunction.
 This is not actually a contrast problem, but the faint blue display is a symptom of the power start up malfunction.
-You need to remove power for about 5 seconds, then restart the unit.
-If there are no batteries installed, just unplug the power pack.
-If batteries are installed, the battery power must be interrupted using one of two methods:
+You need to remove power for about 5 seconds, so unplug the power pack.
+(IF you have batteries installed, they must also be removed)